France 24: Availability

 France 24 is available by satellite in most of Europe, Africa, and the Middle East, as well as by cable and antenna in the US cities of Albany, Atlanta, Macon, and San Francisco.
 In the United States, Canada, and Central and South America, France 24 is represented by the American telecommunications company New Line Television, headquartered in Miami, Florida.
 As of August 2010, the network also became available to subscribers to the satellite television Dish Network.
 As of November 2022, France 24 is available for streaming on Roku devices.
 An hour of France 24 news in English is shown in the United States on Free Speech TV at 6 pm Eastern and 2 am Eastern and on Link TV.
 In Australia several of France 24's news programs are broadcast on multilingual broadcaster SBS as part of its World Watch programming.

-The French, English, Arabic, and Spanish channels are all available live on the France 24 website, broadcast en direct (live) in Adobe Flash Video format.
+The French, English, Arabic, and Spanish channels are all available live on the France 24 website, broadcast en direct (live).
 On 1 April 2007, the Irish terrestrial channel TG4, which is an Irish-language TV channel, began carrying retransmissions of France 24 overnight.
 Previously, it had retransmitted Euronews.
 France 24 was also available on Livestation.

 In 2007, France 24 started a VOD service on Virgin Media, allowing customers to access weekly news updates and programmes to watch when they choose.
 The use of a free application means that France 24 is also available live and VOD on mobile phones throughout the world.
 An official App for the iPhone has also been released.

 In October 2009, France24 relaunched its website France24.com with a complete video archive as well as a video-on-demand service whereby the viewer may watch any of the three channels with the ability to replay the past 24 hours of programming anytime.
 On 1 March 2010, France 24 released live streaming with experimental automatic transcription in association with Yacast Media, the search engine Exalead, Vocapia Research, and Microsoft.

 On 2 March 2010, Iran blocked the news website of this French broadcaster.

 On 9 January 2011, France 24's English and French channels officially switched to 16:9 widescreen at 02:00 CET, and the Arabic channel switched to widescreen later that day at 06:00 CET.
 Graphics were modified to fit the new format.
 The studio design was not altered.
 The video player at France24.com was also amended to accommodate the new format.

 France 24 is a supporter of the Hybrid Broadcast Broadband TV (HbbTV) initiative, which is promoting and establishing an open European standard for hybrid set-top boxes for the reception of broadcast TV and broadband multimedia applications with a single user interface, and has announced that it will launch an HbbTV interactive news service in 2012 via the Astra 19.2°E satellites with support from Orange and SES.